Family rescued after boat strikes object near St. Marys jetties

 According to a spokesperson for the Sheriff’s Office, one of the children on board called 911.
 That child was able to inform a dispatch operator that their boat was taking on water before the call dropped.
 Dispatch was unable to reconnect the call.

-A survey boat that was working on dredging in the area saw the family’s vessel, and helped get everyone on board to the Coast Guard.
+Coast Guard Sector Jacksonville watchstanders were notified at 5:02 p.m. by the Coast Guard Cutter Sea Dragon crew that they received a call via VHF-FM Channel 13 from the dredging vessel Padre Island crew stating the Wolf River crew came upon six people in the water.

 The 17-foot vessel was dewatered and brought to the nearest boat ramp.
-The Nassau County Sheriff’s Office transferred the family from the Coast Guard cutter onto its boat and escorted them to a boat ramp in St Marys.
+The Nassau County Sheriff’s Office transferred the family from the Coast Guard cutter onto its boat and escorted them to a boat ramp in St. Marys.

 No injuries were reported.